tensorflow/mlir/g3doc/OpDefinitions.md

 ### Enum attributes

-Some attributes can only take values from an predefined enum, e.g., the comparsion kind of a comparsion op.
+Some attributes can only take values from an predefined enum, e.g., the comparison kind of a comparison op.
 To define such attributes, ODS provides several mechanisms: `StrEnumAttr`, `IntEnumAttr`, and `BitEnumAttr`.

 *   `StrEnumAttr`: each enum case is a string, the attribute is stored as a